The Well (video game)

-The Well is a 2021 horror-themed adventure developed by Yames.
-The game was self-published and released on Itch.io on 20 September 2021.
-The Well is based on a poem by H. P. Lovecraft in Fungi from Yuggoth.
+The Well is a 2021 horror-themed adventure game developed by Yames.
+The self-published game was released on Itch.io on 20 September 2021, and is based on a poem by H. P. Lovecraft in Fungi from Yuggoth.

 Gameplay

 The Well is a short game, taking about 20 minutes to complete, and is played using only one button (Z).
 Much of the game is taken up by a segment in which the player lowers and lifts a rope in the titular well.

 Plot

 The Well takes place after a farmer, Seth Atwood, has gone mad after digging a well on his property.
 After this, Atwood's nephew also went mad, killed him, carved "godless signs" in his naked body, and bricked up his body inside the well.
 The game follows two men who are sent to clear out Atwood's farmhouse.
 The player enters the well in search of "pagan gold",. despite being specifically instructed not to, and finds various horrors down there.
 These discoveries include a series of tokens, each more horrific than the last, eventually discovering a terrible growing presence at the well's bottom.